Brachingo/OChemR/ReadMe.md

 ##### Training Dataset
 Syntetic Dataset consisting of 90k images that are syntheticaly created to simulate the real-world reactions publications distribution.
 We also implement a small validation set of 8k images and a testing set of 2k.
-Also, to see how the model performs, we implement a small dataset with "real-world" reactions extracted from the <a href="organic-chemistry.org">Organic Chemistry Portal</a>
+Also, to see how the model performs, we implement a small dataset with "real-world" reactions extracted from the <a href="https://www.organic-chemistry.org/"> Organic Chemistry Portal</a>

 ##### Training Parameters
 * Learning Rate: 1e-4